-- (a) the goods are in the Republic and the officer is satisfied that they either- - (i) are being, or are intended to be, exported from the Republic; or - (ii) are being, or have been, imported into the Republic; and - (b) the goods came to the officer's attention or possession, during a search, inspection, audit, or examination under- - (i) this Act; or - (ii) the Anti Money Laundering Act 2008; or - (iii) Part 6 of the Proceeds of Crimes Act 2004 (which relates to reporting of imports and exports of cash) and - (c) the officer has good cause to suspect that the goods are tainted property under the Proceeds of Crimes Act 2004.
+- (a) the goods are in the Republic and the officer is satisfied that they either: - (i) are being, or are intended to be, exported from the Republic; or - (ii) are being, or have been, imported into the Republic; - (b) the goods came to the officer's attention or possession, during a search, inspection, audit, or examination under: - (i) this Act; - (ii) the Anti Money Laundering Act 2008; or - (iii) Part 6 of the Proceeds of Crime Act 2004, which relates to reporting of imports and exports of cash; and - (c) the officer has good cause to suspect that the goods are tainted property under the Proceeds of Crime Act 2004.

-192. Return of cash necessary to satisfy essential human needs
+192 Return of cash necessary to satisfy essential human needs

-- (1) The power to detain goods under section 191 does not extend to, and the Customs must if practicable return immediately, cash seized under section 191 if the Customs is satisfied that the cash is (or that things for which it might be exchanged are) necessary to satisfy essential human needs- - (a) of (or of a dependant of) an individual from whom the cash has been seized; and - (b) arising on, or within 7 days after, the date on which detention would otherwise be effected. - (2) Customs is not required under subsection (1) to return any cash that the Customs is satisfied is not necessary for the purpose specified in that subsection. - (3) If the 7-day period referred to in section 194(1)(a) is extended under section 195, subsection (1) applies to the extension, and the reference in subsection (1)(b) to 7 days is to be read as a reference to the number of days (not exceeding 21) of that 7-day period as extended.
+- (1) The power to detain goods under Section 191 does not extend to, and the Customs shall if practicable return immediately, cash seized under Section 191 if the Customs is satisfied that the cash is (or that things for which it might be exchanged are) necessary to satisfy essential human needs: - (a) of, or of a dependant of, an individual from whom the cash has been seized; and - (b) arising on, or within 7 days after, the date on which detention would otherwise be effected. - (2) Customs is not required under subsection (1) to return any cash that the Customs is satisfied is not necessary for the purpose specified in that subsection. - (3) Where the 7-day period referred to in Section 194(1)(a) is extended under Section 195, subsection (1) applies to the extension, and the reference in subsection (1)(b) to 7 days is to be read as a reference to the number of days, not exceeding 21, of that 7-day period as extended.

-193. Further provisions about detention under section 191
+193 Further provisions about detention under Section 191

-- (1) Reasonable force may be used, if necessary, to seize or detain goods under section 191. - (2) If the person from whom goods have been seized and detained under section 191 is identified but is not present when the seizure and detention occurs (for example, because the goods concerned are in any mail or cargo or in unaccompanied baggage), the Customs must make all reasonable efforts to notify that person of the detention and seizure, as soon as practicable. - (3) Goods detained under section 191 are to be taken to a place of security as a Customs officer directs, and there detained, unless section 196 applies. - (4) Section 191 does not limit or affect powers under the following enactments: - (a) the rest of this Act (for example, Part 15); - (b) Mutual Assistance in Criminal Matters Act 2004; - (c) Proceeds of Crime Act 2004; - (d) Anti Money Laundering Act 2008; - (e) Counter Terrorism and Transnational Organised Crime Act 2004; - (f) any other prescribed enactment.
+- Reasonable force may be used, if necessary, to seize or detain goods under Section 191. - (2) Where the person from whom goods have been seized and detained under Section 191 is identified but is not present when the seizure and detention occurs (for example, because the goods concerned are in any mail or cargo or in unaccompanied baggage), the Customs shall make all reasonable efforts to notify that person of the detention and seizure, as soon as practicable. - (3) Goods detained under Section 191 are to be taken to a place of security as a Customs officer directs, and there detained, unless Section 196 applies. - (4) Section 191 does not limit or affect powers under the following:

+- (a) this Act;

+- (b) Mutual Assistance in Criminal Matters Act 2004;

+- (c) Proceeds of Crime Act 2004;

+- (d) Anti Money Laundering Act 2008;

+- (e) Counter Terrorism and Transnational Organised Crime Act 2004; or

+- (f) any other written law.

-194. Return of goods detained under section 191
+194 Return of goods detained under Section 191